 - 1. The Constitution of India (Article 148) provides for an independent office of the Comptroller and Auditor General of India (CAG). - 2.
 He is the head of the Indian Audit and Accounts Department. - 3.
 He is the guardian of the public purse and controls the entire financial system of the country at both the levels-the Centre and the state. - 4.
-This is the reason why Dr. B R Ambedkar said that the CAG shall be the most important Officer under the Constitution of India. - 5.
+This is the reason why Dr B R Ambedkar said that the CAG shall be the most important Officer under the Constitution of India. - 5.
 The CAG is appointed by the president of India by a warrant under his hand and seal. - 6.
 He holds office for a period of six years or up to the age of 65 years, whichever is earlier. - 7.
 He can be removed by the President either on the grounds of proven misbehaviour or incapacity.
 The method of removal is the same as that of a judge of the Supreme Court. - 8.
 He is not entitled to hold any further employment after he retires or is removed, either at the centre or at the state government level. - 9.
 The administrative expenses of the office of the CAG, including all salaries, allowances, and pensions of persons serving in that office are charged upon the Consolidated Fund of India.
-Thus, they are not subject to www.gradeup.co the vote of Parliament.
+Thus, they are not subject to the vote of Parliament. - 10.
+He audits the accounts related to all expenditure from the Consolidated Fund of India, consolidated fund of each state and consolidated fund of each union territory having a Legislative Assembly. - 11.
+He audits all expenditures from the Contingency Fund of India and the Public Account of India as well as the contingency fund of each state and the public account of each state. - 12.
+He submits his audit reports relating to the accounts of the Centre to the President, who shall, in turn, place them before both the Houses of Parliament (Article 151). - 13.
+He submits his audit reports relating to the accounts of a state to the governor, who shall, in turn, place them before the state legislature (Article 151). - 14.
+The President lays the reports submitted by CAG before both the Houses of Parliament.
+The Public Accounts Committee then scrutinizes them and reports the findings to the Parliament.